 However, companies would do well if they have the mindset to use this pandemic as a catalyst for change.

 Over the near term, companies should explore supply chain diversification and leverage new opportunities arising from changing customer demands.

-Externally, strengthening your brands message and story and shifting sales channels online with new complete and strategic omni-channel marketing concept and tools will help you position your business on the forefront.
-Internally, adopting the right technologies that support and even improve your business' workflows while ensuring smooth continuity will enable companies to stablise and slowly take off again during the COVID-19 crisis recovery period.
-Businesses can experience growth when focused on creating a smart commerce ecosystem that blends digital and physical retail, and allowing local stores to tap into the global consumer market.
+Externally, strengthening your brand's message and story and shifting sales channels online with a new complete and strategic omnichannel marketing concept and tools will help you position your business on the forefront.
+Internally, adopting the right technologies that support and even improve your business' workflows while ensuring smooth continuity will enable companies to stabilise and slowly take off again during the COVID-19 crisis recovery period.
+Businesses can experience growth when focused on creating a smart commerce ecosystem that blends digital and physical retail and allowing local stores to tap into the global consumer market.